frouioui/tagenal/docs/setup-minikube-vitess.md

 ## Next step

 The next step is to shard our newly created Vitess cluster.
-Which is detailled [in the next section](./setup-sharded-vitess-cluster.md).
+Which is detailed [in the next section](./setup-sharded-vitess-cluster.md).